agdestein/IncompressibleNavierStokes.jl/docs/src/manual/differentiability.md

 !!! warning "Differentiable code"
-    To make your code differentiable, you must use the differentiable versions of the operators (without the exclamations marks).
+    To make your code differentiable, you must use the differentiable versions of the operators (without the exclamation marks).

 To differentiate the code, use [Zygote.jl](https://github.com/FluxML/Zygote.jl).